CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Task 2: Enzyme Retrieval

 \begin{itemize} \item \textit{easy} split: EC numbers are randomly sampled at EC level 4 (X.X.X.X) and then randomly mapped to reactions, which are held out as the test set. \item \textit{medium} split: the same reactions are used for testing as the easy set, but all other reaction-EC pairs which share the same EC level 4 (X.X.X.X) are held out from training. \item \textit{hard} split: random EC numbers are sampled at EC level 3 (X.X.X.-) and all reactions under that EC3 are held out from training, while a subset of reactions from the held-out EC numbers are used for testing. \end{itemize}

 The sequences in the test splits are distributed generally evenly across different EC numbers (Appendix Figure \ref{fig:piechart}).
 From \textit{easy} to \textit{medium} to \textit{hard}, the test set reactions also become more dissimilar to their respective training sets (Figure \ref{fig:similarity}B).
-Reaction similarity was quantified by DRFP, which is a reaction representation that uses set differences between product and reactant fingerprints and has demonstrated solid performance with requiring model training \citep{probst_reaction_2022}.
-Overall, Task 2 is more complex than Task 1, because unlike Task 1, entire EC numbers are held out from the training set (i.e., the classification output vocabulary is open rather than closed), so multiple modalities must be considered.
+Reaction similarity was quantified by DRFP, which is a reaction representation that uses set differences between product and reactant fingerprints and has demonstrated solid performance without requiring model training \citep{probst_reaction_2022}.
+Overall, Task 2 is more complex than Task 1, because unlike Task 1, entire EC numbers are held out from the training set (i.e., the classification output vocabulary is open rather than closed), so multiple modalities must be considered to link the unseen reactions to their respective EC numbers.
 More details on splitting can be found in Appendix \ref{sec:appendix_splitting}.